kema-dev/snow-crash/README.md

 snow-crash is a 42 project and an introduction to IT security.
 A system image is given, and the goal is to escalate privileges, with various techniques.
 All steps are documented in markdown files in [levels folder](/levels), feel free to read them.

+## Environment

+I did all of this using [Kali](https://www.kali.org/) as host, and [VirtualBox](https://www.virtualbox.org/) as virtualization software to run the ISO.
+I configured the network as a bridged adapter.

 ## Some of the techniques used

 * **Decompilation / Reverse engineering -> Exploitation**